 1. You can simply toss all soiled pads into a wet bag then move straight to adding them to the wash once ready.

 2. You'll add your Oxyclean to the washing machine, and just a bit of detergent.
-Do a quick wash on cold, then bulk the load with towels or clothes and do a regular wash on cold again and add the regular amount of detergent needed.
+Do a quick wash on COLD, then bulk the load with towels or clothes and do a regular wash on cold or hot and add the regular amount of detergent needed.

 3. Tumble dry on low.

 Note: Before adding your pads to the dryer, if you have pads that are still stained, you can rewash them with Oxyclean and try to get the stains out.
 Once they are added to the dryer, the chances of removing the stains are very slim as it's the heat that sets the stain in.